NNPDF/eko/doc/source/theory/pQCD.rst

     * the same procedure can be used for any perturbative process, since the scale dependence of the strong coupling :math:`a_s(\mu^2)` and of PDFs is universal;

-However there is no unique principle to determine the specific range of the scale variation;
-the most used prescription specify to vary the factor :math:`\mu_F/\mu_R` in the range:
+However, there is no unique prescription to determine the specific range of the scale variation, the most used prescription specify to vary the factor :math:`\mu_F/\mu_R` in the range:
 :math:`1/2 \le \mu_F/\mu_R \le 2`.